BroadcomMFD/opsrexx-language-support/README.md

 - Basic error checking for AOF rule syntax
 - Access to a library of useful OPS/REXX rule snippets

 The OPS/REXX Language Support extension does _not_ provide the ability for you to download from, upload to, or submit jobs on the mainframe.
-To access mainframe code while using OPS/REXX Language Support, we recommend Zowe Explorer (see [Prerequisites](#prerequisites)) or Zowe CLI.
+To access mainframe code while using OPS/REXX Language Support, we recommend Zowe Explorer (see [Recommended Software](#recommended-software)) or Zowe CLI.

 ## Recommended Software
 The OPS/REXX Language Support extension has no prerequisite software.
 However, for your best experience with OPS/REXX Language Support, we recommend the following software.